 - Strengthen your self-awareness.
 To know how you best cope with challenges, you need to be self-aware.
 It's key to understanding how and why you feel a certain way.
 It indicates when you’re experiencing burnout.
 Strengthen your self-awareness by going on a journey of self-discovery and taking the time to get to know your Whole Self.

 - Try new things.
 New experiences are a great way to build resilience.
-Try new hobbies, do more physical activity, or experiment with new stress management techniques.
+Try new routines or experiment with new stress management techniques like breathwork and meditation.

 How can you use resilience to cope with stress?